 Entrepreneurs are risk takers, and sometimes things don’t work out as planned.
-When thinking about shutting down a company, there are three main routes available.
+When thinking about how to shut down a company, there are three main routes available.
+Note that you may need assistant from specialist accountants for all 3 routes available.

 An alternative to closing the company is to leave it dormant, providing it is not carrying on business activity, trading or receiving income.
 The company will remain registered at Companies House and you will need to send an annual return and accounts each year.